 A most beautiful psalm

 Psalm 139 is my favorite psalm (although Psalm 131 is a close second).
 I’m often reminded of it by a parent’s love, or a grandparent’s love, when someone has watched a child grow and has loved that child every moment of his or her life.
 In fact, the children’s story, “The Runaway Bunny,” by Margaret Wise Brown, sounds a lot like Psalm 139 to me.
 No matter what the little rabbit would do, no matter where it would go, its mother would still love it (a wonderful, feminine image of God for children to hear).
-So I thought I’d share with you this week a reflection adapted from a sermon I once preached on Psalm 139 (by the way, Psalm 139 is a beautiful text to share at a funeral):
+So I thought I’d share with you this week a reflection adapted from a sermon I once preached on Psalm 139 (by the way, Psalm 139 is a wonderful text to share at a funeral):

 I’ve been reading the most fascinating book on the mind.
 Or the brain.
 Or both.
 The things they’re discovering about the brain contradict much of what science held as dogma for a long time (yes, religious folks aren’t the only ones who have dogmas).
 It’s amazing, truly amazing: the way we work, the way God made us.
 We are such a mystery, and yet, and yet…God knows us in our innermost being: “O Lord, you have searched me and known me.
 You know when I sit down and when I rise up.
 You discern my thoughts from far away….I praise you, for I am fearfully and wonderfully made.”